- About UHD

 The mathematics curriculum is structured to prepare the student to develop and use analytical skills, to master mathematical techniques required in related fields of application, and to enter the employment market with relevant and proficient mathematical tools for areas such as industrial mathematics, applied statistics, actuarial mathematics, computer analysis, programming for various types of applications, the pursuit of graduate work in the mathematical sciences or preparation for teacher certification.

 The degree requires a minimum of 120 semester credit hours with at least six hours of MATH at the 4000-level.
-No grade of “D” in any course in the Department of Computer and Mathematical Sciences may be applied toward satisfying the requirements of any degree in the department.
+No grade of “D” in any course in the Department of Mathematical and Statistics may be applied toward satisfying the requirements of any degree in the department.
 Any course substitution must be approved by the department chair.
 The format of the degree is given below in five sections: General Education Requirements, Mathematical Sciences Requirements, Computer Science Requirements, Minor, and Electives.

 Page maintained by CST Web Support Technician